christopherstraub/star-wars/README.md

 ### Run locally
 1. Fork or download the project and open the project directory in the CLI.
 2. Install dependencies using command `npm i`
 3. Run the app in development mode using script `npm start` in the project directory.
-The apple will be served at [http://localhost:3000](http://localhost:3000).
+The app will be served at [http://localhost:3000](http://localhost:3000).

 ## Using the app
 - Quickly navigate to the desired section using the buttons in the top right corner or the left navigation.